retrosnob/retrosnob.github.io/pythonbook.md

 # Selecting which lines of code to execute with If statements

-# Looping: repeating a block of code once for every item in a collection (for loops)
+# Looping: repeating a block of code once for every item in a sequence (for loops)

 # Looping: repeating a block of code as long as a condition is true (while loops)